 Costs can vary depending on what the problem is.
 You essentially have ten basic components to your chimney, extending from the bricks to the crown, the smoke chamber, and more.

-Isolating repair costs for your damper door, we see an average of around $55 up to $70 for a DIY repair.
+Isolating repair costs for your damper plate, we see an average of around $55 up to $70 for a DIY repair.
 However, it’s challenging to properly replace the more expansive damper frame and you may get in over your head with repair costs if you damage other parts of your chimney during damper repairs.

-You may be better off hiring a professional to repair and replace your damper and damper frame.
-Maintenance specialists that replace the chimney damper and the frame will run you around $325 up to $500.
+You may be better off hiring a professional to repair and replace your damper plate and damper frame.
+Maintenance specialists that replace the chimney damper plate and the frame will run you around $325 up to $500.

 Is a Top-Sealing Damper a Better Choice?